dgtyPedro/dumpify-Beta/README.md

 # MotherS_Playlist

+## Description
+This is an open source application that acts like a playlist manager for Spotify, for now the user can create randomize one playlist and add the selected songs to another.

 ## Installation/Usage
 The application does not have his own ID and Secret yet.
 The user must login at https://developer.spotify.com/dashboard and get their own.
 After that create a config.php at root following the example: